 Many years ago I coined the phrase “Pillar Article” or sometimes called, “Pillar Content” or “Pillar Post“, to describe how to create great blog content.

 To my surprise, it caught on in the blogging about blogging community and many thousands of bloggers use it to describe what good blog content is.

 If you have never heard of this concept before, you can read the original article here (warning — it’s old!):

 The video at the end of this blog post has an introduction to the Pillar Article concept, including formats you can use to attempt to increase your chances of creating a pillar article.
-It is a couple of years old, from a presentation I did during my long hair days, but it’s still a fantastic introduction to this idea (and it’s only 5 minutes long, so watch it).
+It is quite old, recorded from a presentation I did during my long hair days, but it’s still a fantastic introduction to this idea (and it’s only 5 minutes long).

 When I first wrote about the Pillar Article, some of the formats I suggested included the “How To”, “List”, “Definition” and “Opinion” formats for blog posts.